meets at 555 Franklin Ave, Kent, OH 44240

-The Kent Zendo is a group of persons who practice zazen, the traditional form of meditation taught in Zen Buddhism.
-The only requirement to learn and practice zazen with us is a sincere interest.
-There are no dues, levels of membership, and no ordinations.
+At the Kent Zendo, we practice zazen, the traditional form of meditation taught in Zen Buddhism, often referred to as “sitting”.
+To learn and practice zazen with us, we only ask people to have a sincere interest.
+We have no dues, levels of membership, or ordinations.
 We make no formal distinctions such as “priest” or “layperson”.

-Zazen is a simple, easily learned practice of sitting quietly with awareness on a cushion or chair, holding a particular posture and letting thoughts, feelings, and perceptions come and go as they will.
-Through this practice, it is possible to gain insight into the workings of the mind and body, and also to find a stability that can be carried into daily life.
+Zazen is a simple practice of sitting quietly with awareness on a cushion or chair, holding a particular posture and letting thoughts, feelings, and perceptions come and go as they will.
+Through this practice, one may gain insight into the workings of the mind and body and find a stability that one may carry into daily life.